Zamiell/isaac-coding/README.md

   (feel free to tweak these to your liking)
 * Go to your mod directory:
   * `cd "%USERPROFILE%\Documents\My Games\Binding of Isaac Afterbirth+ Mods\my-mod"`
-* Download the default .luacheckrc file for Isaac projects:
+* Download the default .luacheckrc file for new Isaac projects:
   * `wget https://raw.githubusercontent.com/Zamiell/isaac-coding/master/.luacheckrc`
 * Open VSCode using this directory as the root of the project:
   * `code .`